-Check out these unassuming plants/ natural remedies that may be growing in YOUR yard right now!
+Check out these unassuming plants/all natural remedies that may be growing in YOUR yard right now!

-1. Natural Remedies in Your Yard: Lemon Balm
+1. All Natural Remedies in Your Yard: Lemon Balm

 Trouble sleeping?
 Try lemon balm tea.
 I stumbled across a mention of this soothing brew at the beginning of the season, and am now encouraging new lemon balm volunteers all over my yard to keep me in tea.
 Lemon balm is thought to promote sleep by alleviating anxiety and encouraging relaxation.

 (It’s also an antiviral and may help headaches and other ailments.
 And rubbed on your skin, it’s supposed to help keep insects at bay, though I haven’t had much luck with this).
-Lots more on how to use lemon balm in this post.
+Lots more on uses for lemon balm in this post.

 To make sleep-promoting tea, I collect a small bowl of fresh leaves and steep them in a large teapot of boiling filtered water.
 (Read why you want to filter your water here.)
 This makes enough for two large mugs (or two nights’ worth of tea).
 I drink a mug a couple hours before bed, and it seems to help me sleep more soundly.